alvacat/the-salary-question/README.md

 In most cases, you’ll be asked about compensation over the phone or in person.
 Below are two possible ways to respond when you’re asked for your salary expectations:

-> “Based on my past experiences and what I know junior developers in [insert your city] earn on average, I’m looking in the (similar) range of $X - $Y. So that I have an idea of your budget and expectations, is this in line with the range you are considering for this role?”
+*> “Based on my past experiences and what I know junior developers in [insert your city] earn on average, I’m looking in the (similar) range of $X - $Y. So that I have an idea of your budget and expectations, is this in line with the range you are considering for this role?”**

-> “I understand the market rate for developers in [insert your city] is $X - $Y and I’m comfortable with that range.
-How does that align with the compensation you have in mind for this role?”
+*> “I understand the market rate for developers in [insert your city] is $X - $Y and I’m comfortable with that range.
+How does that align with the compensation you have in mind for this role?”*

-**Note:** *In these two suggestions we concluded them with an ask for confirmation from the employer that the range you gave is within the employer’s budget.
+**Note:** In these two suggestions we concluded them with an ask for confirmation from the employer that the range you gave is within the employer’s budget.
 Consider those questions optional depending on your situation.
 There is a wealth of salary data for developers in major cities, but in non-major cities and more rural areas, there may be less data.
 It can be helpful to get a sense of what the market rate is in your area by asking employers what they have budgeted for a role.
-Your coach can help you with this question too, of course!*
+Your Career Coach can help you with this question too, of course!

 If you are asked for your salary expectations over email, in most cases it is best practice to kindly ask the employer if they have a few minutes to speak on the phone about compensation.
 We advise this because it is difficult to convey tone over email, and if you offer a range over email that is not in line with what the employer has budgeted, the conversation may end prematurely.
-If and when this happens, ask your coach to have a quick call to help you prepare.
+If and when this happens, ask your Career Coach to have a quick call to help you prepare.
 It is best practice not to start what could become a negotiation conversation over email.
 We will talk more about this in the “Managing a Job Offer” lesson.

-Based on the [work that we’ve been doing in New York](http://flatironschool.com/jobs-report-2015.html) for the past four years, the broad range of salaries for junior-level developers that we’ve commonly seen is 60-90K.
+Based on the [work that we’ve been doing in New York](https://flatironschool.com/outcomes/) for the past four years, the broad range of salaries for junior-level developers that we’ve commonly seen is $60-90K.
 Smaller companies, startups, and non-profits pay on the lower end of that range.
-Larger companies and specific industries - i.e., financial services - pay on the higher end of that range.
+Larger companies and specific industries (i.e., financial services) pay on the higher end of that range.
 Based on what you know about the job you’re interviewing for, choose a range that’s within $10K.

 It’s generally a better idea to give a number or range rather than only responding with “What do you have in mind?” or “I’m looking for market rate.”
 Employers, especially those working in human resources or recruitment, want to know your expectations so that they can determine if the salary you want is within the budget that is allotted for the role.